There is no such thing as being too weak for a normal strength training program.

 Operators of gyms want to make money.
 From a business standpoint, it would make zero sense for the operator to design a gym that only strong or fit people can use.

-ALL people are able to work out at a gym – this is the best way to make a profit!
+Nearly ALL people are able to work out at a gym – this is the best way for the gym owner to make a profit!

 So if you think you’re too weak to lift weights at a gym, you could not be more mistaken.